spikeydragoon/Cross-Ark-Chat/README.md

 This is for Windows OS only however i am toying with a linux and mac build so they may or may not get released.

-You must have rcon enabled in the Ark Server settings.
+You must have rcon enabled in the Ark Server Settings.

+For tribe logs you must have log tribe logs to rcon enabled in the Ark Server Settings.

 ### Installation